Department of the Environment, Water, Heritage and the Arts, 2008

 - Conduct scientific research programs into improving the understanding of, and response to, environmental challenges.

-- Support organisations in conserving and enhancing the natural and built environment.
+- Support organisations to conserve and enhance the natural and built environment.

 - Support Indigenous interests in the areas of culture and land management.

-The department represents Australia's interests on environment, water, heritage, arts and culture issues, in multilateral and bilateral forums.
-This work includes formulating policy, contributing to policy discussions and decisions, and providing briefing material to the minister and officials attending international meetings and events.
+The department represents Australia’s interests on environment, water, heritage and arts issues domestically and in broader international forums.
+This work includes formulating policy and providing briefing material to the minister and officials attending international meetings and events.

 United Nations Commission on Sustainable Development

 The United Nations Commission on Sustainable Development is a multilateral forum that promotes dialogue on sustainable development and builds partnerships between governments and stakeholders.
-The forum held its 17th session in New York from 4-15 May 2009.
-The meeting's themes were agriculture, rural development, land, drought, desertification and Africa.
-Australia participated in the negotiation of an agreed outcomes document.
-Further information on the 17th session's proceedings is available at www.un.org/esa/dsd/csd/csd_csd17.shtml .
+The Forum held its sixteenth session in New York from 5–16 May 2008.
+Themes under discussion included agriculture, rural development, land, drought, desertification and Africa.

 United Nations Environment Program

 The role of the United Nations Environment Program (UNEP) is to provide leadership and promote partnerships for environmental protection.
-The department represented Australia's interests at the twenty-fifth session of UNEP's Governing Council and Global Ministerial Environment Forum, held in Nairobi from 16-20 February 2009.
-A number of decisions were adopted at the meeting covering: chemicals management, including mercury; international environmental governance; and the proposed intergovernmental science-policy platform on biodiversity and ecosystem services.
-Ministerial-level consultations focused on globalisation and the environment, including: opportunities for promoting "green" growth; international environmental governance; and United Nations reform.
+The department represented Australia’s interests at the tenth special session of UNEP’s Governing Council and Global Ministerial Environment Forum, held in Monaco from 20–22 February 2008.
+A number of decisions were adopted at the meeting, covering chemicals management, sustainable development of the Arctic region and an invitation to the United Nations Economic and Social Council to consider proclaiming an International Decade for addressing Climate Change for the period 2010–2020.
+Ministerial-level consultations focussed on mobilising funds to meet the climate change challenge, international environmental governance and United Nations reform.

 Organisation for Economic Cooperation and Development (OECD)

-The department represented Australia's interests in the OECD's Environment Policy Committee (EPOC), which met in February 2009.
-Discussions included: the environmental dimension of OECD countries' economic stimulus packages; the next phase of the OECD's environmental performance review program; and environment and development.
-An officer of the department chaired EPOC during 2008-09.
-The department was also active in several of EPOC's working groups.
+The department represented Australia’s interests at meetings of the OECD’s Environment Policy Committee (EPOC), which were held in November 2007, February and June 2008.
+A focus of the meetings was to determine the OECD’s program of future work, especially on issues linking economic and environmental policy formulation.
+An officer of the department chaired EPOC during 2007–08.
+The department was active in meetings of EPOC’s working groups and an expert group on climate change.

 Pacific Regional Environment Program

 The Pacific Regional Environment Program is the primary intergovernmental environmental organisation working in the Pacific.
-Its mandate is to promote cooperation and provide assistance to Pacific Island Countries, in protecting the environment and implementing sustainable development.
-The program has 21 Pacific Island member countries and four countries with direct interests in the region.
+Its mandate is to promote cooperation and provide assistance to Pacific Island Countries in protecting the environment and implementing sustainable development.
+The program has 21 Pacific Island member countries and 4 countries with direct interests in the region.

-The department represented Australia's interests at the nineteenth meeting of the program held in Pohnpei, Federated States of Micronesia, from 4-12 September 2008.
-Australia contributed two papers; one on Australia's development of a template for streamlining reporting by Pacific Island Countries; and the other on genetic resources in the Pacific.
+The department represented Australia’s interests at the eighteenth meeting of the program held in Apia, Western Samoa from 11–14 September 2007.
+The meeting focussed on marine species conservation, invasive species control and implementation of the Montreal Protocol.
+Australia contributed a paper on its development of a template for streamlining reporting by Pacific Island Countries and another on genetic resources in the Pacific.

 Indonesia: The department continued to collaborate closely with Indonesia through the Australia-Indonesia Joint Working Group on the Environment.
-Meeting in Jakarta, Indonesia on 15-16 September 2008, the sixth meeting of the joint working group focused on: deepening co-operation in environmental management in mining; phasing out ozone depleting substances; water resource management; and hazardous waste management.
+Particular areas of interest were climate change, hazardous waste and environmental management in mining.

-The Economics and Strategic Policy Section provides economic advice and analysis to divisions and work groups in the department.
-Its task is to assist with the development of policies, programs and advice that take into account environmental, economic and social considerations.
+The Environmental Economics Unit provides economic analysis and advice to divisions and work groups in the department to help them develop policies, programs and advice that take into account environmental, economic and social considerations.

 Summary of main achievements